 The first thing to remember if you’re thinking about giving someone a gun is that . . . it’s a gun!
 You already know that ownership of a firearm brings with it some serious legal and ethical obligations that other consumer products don’t.
 So let’s look at some questions you may have about giving a firearm as a gift.

 The first question you have to ask is whether the intended recipient can legally own the firearm where he or she lives.
 More than 20,000 different gun laws on the books, even the kinds of firearms that law-abiding citizens can own vary from place to place; for example, juveniles (under age 18) generally speaking are precluded by law from possessing a handgun.
 Check out the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) website for an overview of local laws and, whatever you do, don’t forget that you can never under any circumstances transfer a firearm to someone you know — or have reasonable cause to believe — legally can’t own one.
 That’s a federal felony, so be careful.

-Though there’s no federal law that prohibits a gift of a firearm to a relative or friend that lives in your home state.
+There’s no federal law that prohibits a gift of a firearm to a relative or friend that lives in your home state.
 Abramski v.
 United States, a recent Supreme Court decision involving a “straw purchase” of a firearm did not change the law regarding firearms as gifts.
 The following states (California, Colorado, Connecticut, Delaware, New York, Oregon, Rhode Island, Washington State) and the District of Columbia require you to transfer the gun through a local firearms dealer so an instant background check will be performed to make sure the recipient is not legally prohibited from owning the gun.
 Maryland and Pennsylvania require a background check for private party transfer of a handgun.
 There are exceptions, so it’s important to carefully check the law of your state or ask your local firearms retailer.